SVG improver

 Typical SVG files exported from editors like Illustrator or Inkscape can be reduced by 30-60%.
 Files with heavy metadata, comments, and unused definitions may see reductions of up to 80%.
 Hand-coded SVGs typically see 5-15% reduction.
 The actual savings depend on how much unnecessary data the original file contains.

-Will optimizing my SVG change how it looks?
+Will improving my SVG change how it looks?

 Is my SVG data uploaded to a server?